subquery/documentation/docs/academy/herocourse/module3.md

             method: Transfer
 ```

-::: info Note
+::: tip Note
 Note the inclusion of a `dictionary` and the exclusion of the `genesisHash`.
 :::

 #### Step 4: Update the Mappings File

 The initialisation command pre-creates a sample mappings file with 3 functions: `handleBlock`, `handleEvent`, and `handleCall`.
 As we are only focusing on `handleEvent`, delete the remaining functions.

 Note that you also need to make a few other changes.
 First, understand that the `balance.transfer` event gives access to an array of data in the following format: [from, to, value].

 This indicates that you can access the values as follows:

 ```
     const fromAddress = event.event.data[0];
     const toAddress = event.event.data[1];
     const amount = event.event.data[2];
 ```

 Furthermore, as the `Account` entity (formally called the StarterEntity) was instantiated in the `handleBlock` function and you no longer have this, you need to instantiate it within the `handleEvent` function.

 However, you must first test and see if this value is already in your database.
 The reason is that an event can contain multiple transfers to the SAME `toAddress`.
 As a result, you get the `toAddress` if the value is present in the database.
 And if it does not exist, save it to the database.

 ```
        const toAccount = await Account.get(toAddress.toString());